nh-yoz/Node_cache_manager/README.md

     **Parameters:**
     - `key`: Required: the key (as a string) of the cache entry
     - `options`: Required: an object containg the properties:
-        - `ttl?`: Optionnal: The time to live in milliseconds of the cached entry.
+        - `ttl?`: Optional: The time to live in milliseconds of the cached entry.
 When time is out, the cached entry will be deleted.
 If this property is missing, undefined or <= 0  the cached value will never be automatically deleted.
         - `valueOrFunction`: Required: Any value (object, array, string, boolean, ...) or a function.
 If this property is a function it will be executed to retrieve it's result as a value to put in the cache.
 If the function returns a Promise, the resolved value will be used.

     **Example:**
     ```
     const myCar = await CarController.findOne(1);
-    cacheManager.set('car/id=1', myCar);
+    cacheManager.set('car/id=1', { valueOrFunction: myCar });
     ```
 2. `get(key: string, options?: { ttl?: number, valueOrFunction: unknown })`: Get a value from cache.
 Returns a Promise that resolves to the cached value if existing, otherwise *undefined*.

     **Parameters:**
     - `key`: Required: the key (as a string) of the cache entry
     - `options`: Optional: an object containg the following properties:
-        - `ttl?`: Optionnal: The time to live in milliseconds of the cached entry.
+        - `ttl?`: Optional: The time to live in milliseconds of the cached entry.
 When time is out, the cached entry will be deleted.
 If this property is missing, undefined or <= 0  the cached value will never be automatically deleted.
         - `valueOrFunction`: Optional: Any value (object, array, string, boolean, ...) or a function.
 If the `key` wasn't found in the cache, the entry will be set (as by the
         `set` function here above.